 If someone has equal or more power, or the resources the narcissist needs, then the fierce eye of the narcissist plots at how to take this for themself.
 They take criticism personally and fiercely as it threatens their whole false self, and so a fierce tantrum may erupt which makes challenging them not worthwhile and will often result in a barrage of abuse and a turning around of the challenge till you come away thinking you are the bad person, the faulty, irrational, mentally unwell or thankless one.

 Narcissists argue fiercely and personalise challenges and so whoever crosses them will come under consideration for fierce plans of enduring revenge, humiliation and destruction.
 Revenge is not an event but an ongoing process such is the fierce rage that burns within the narcissist and which dominates their paranoid thinking.

 “No lovers of good”

-Psychological studies reinforce the notion that while men and women are primarily motivated by self-interest and selfish motivations, we also have impulse controls, boundaries, and restraints which come from deep belief and core value systems.
-Narcissists have already been noted earlier as being disconnected from a personal value system as their feelings are internally disconnected and it is our feelings which help form and remind us of our human value driven ideals.
+Psychological studies reinforce the notion that while men and women are primarily motivated by self-interest and selfish motivations, we also have impulse controls, boundaries, and restraints that come from a deep belief and core value systems.
+Narcissists have already been noted earlier as being disconnected from a personal value system as their feelings are internally disconnected and it is our feelings which help form and remind us of our human value-driven ideals.